kkiesling/ans-python-workshop/_episodes/10-shielding.md

 The beginning of this script is a commented section of text describing what the script does.
 Because this code is encased in triple-quoted (`"""`) both above and below the text, Python will ignore this section and not treat it as code.
-This is a nice way to put mult-line comments into your code instead of starting each new line with a `#` symbol.
+This is a nice way to put multi-line comments into your code instead of starting each new line with a `#` symbol.

 Next Python's built-in `math` module is imported into the script.
 Similar to the